cawfree/react-dfd/README.md

 // XXX: It is important to know the size of the component
 //      before rendering, so we need to provide the width
 //      and height.
+These are done using "flowProps"; they
+//      are very similar to propTypes; in fact, they actually
+//      resolve the propTypes for you.
+But they provide some
+//      additional information which help with constructing
+//      the diagram which must be known before they are
+//      instantiated.
-LightBulb.diagramProps = {
+LightBulb.flowProps = {
   width: 40,
   height: 40,
   // XXX: Inlets describe the configuration of input props which